Mostafa-Khalifaa/simple-calculator/README.md

-# 🧮 Calculator Web App
+# 🧮 simple Calculator Web App

 This is a simple Calculator built using **HTML**, **CSS**, and **JavaScript**.
 The application allows users to perform basic arithmetic operations and supports keyboard accessibility.